 - Bachelor of Professional Studies

-- The The Harry Van Arsdale Jr. Center for Labor Studies in New York City provides degree-completion opportunities for wage earners and union members in their chosen field, such as electrical construction or paraeducation.
+The Harry Van Arsdale, Jr. School of Labor Studies in New York City provides degree-completion opportunities for wage earners and union members in their chosen field, such as electrical construction or para-education.

 Taking individual courses as a nondegree student is also possible and will offer you the same range and depth of courses and rigorous standards as matriculated undergraduate students.